top of page

 E: Take instruction - or we are both ruined

 B: Who talks of loving in a voice so trembling, so muffled - and so sweet?
-Echo, is that you?- word of warning - my heart can never love again
+Echo, is that you?- word of warning - my heart can never love again - such agonies flatten my curls and give me crows-feet

-E: Who bids the heart with the wildest throbbings beat? - yet gives no balsam to assuage its pain.
-Is it for thee blooming in youthful prime, the sweets of love for ever to forego?
+E: Who bids the heart with the wildest throbbings beat? - yet gives no balsam to assuage its pain - is it for thee blooming in youthful prime, the sweets of love for ever to forego?

-B: Forego? - I wish I were able to forego loving, my sweet Echo, it all but falls into my lap where ere I go, yea even to Melbourne House
+B: Forego? - I wish I were able to forego loving, my sweet Echo, it all but falls into my lap where ere I go - yea even to Melbourne House

 E: And wand’ring thus afro clime to clime, abjure all joy but the joy of woe?